gitbaloo/HolidayChecker/README.md

 _There is not a single solution for this challenge, and it is not a recuirement to complete all task.
 The idea is to give us a better understanding of your coding skills while you will get a better understanding of our expectations for your first time as apprentice at efio._

 _The challege is created in the C#.NET coding language as this is widely used throughout the data technician education centres.
-If you prefer a different language please let us know at cv@efio.dk_
+If you prefer a different language please let us know at apprentice@efio.dk_

-_When you have finished challenge please archive and submit your solution to cv@efio.dk along with your application, resume and any grade sheets you may have._
+_When you have finished challenge please archive and submit your solution to apprentice@efio.dk along with your application, resume and any grade sheets you may have._

 _Happy coding ;-)_